-The Company expects members of the Board of Directors to make a determined effort to attend all meetings of the Board and applicable committees.
-The Board of Directors met a total seven times in 2008.
-During 2008, no Director attended less than 75% of the aggregate of the total number of meetings of the Board and applicable committees and, on average, Directors attended 98.7% of such meetings.
+The Company expects members of the Board to make a determined effort to attend all meetings of the Board and applicable committees.
+The Board met a total five times in 2009.
+During 2009, no Director attended less than 75% of the aggregate of the total number of meetings of the Board and applicable committees and, in fact, in 2009, Directors attended 100% of such meetings.

-Directors are encouraged to attend the annual meeting of shareholders, although there is no formal requirement to attend.
-In 2008, nine Directors attended the annual meeting of shareholders.
+Directors are encouraged to attend the Annual Meeting of shareholders, although there is no formal requirement to attend.
+In 2009, eight Directors attended the Annual Meeting of shareholders.

-Non-employee members of the Board of Directors have the opportunity to meet in executive session, without members of management present, following the adjournment of each Board and committee meeting.
-During 2008, the Board met in executive session on four occasions.
-Albert H. Elfner, III, chairman of both the Executive Committee and of the Nominating Committee, presided at these meetings.
+Non-employee members of the Board have the opportunity to meet in executive session, without members of management present, following the adjournment of each Board and committee meeting.
+During 2009, the Board met in executive session on four occasions and Lead Director, Albert H. Elfner, III, presided at these meetings.

-Communications with the Board
+Communication with the Board

-Shareholders and other interested parties desiring to communicate with the Board of Directors, a committee of the Board of Directors, or a member of the Board of Directors may do so in writing by sending a letter c/o Corporate Secretary, Unitil Corporation, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720 or via email to whitney@unitil.com.
+Shareholders and other interested parties desiring to communicate with the Board, a committee of the Board, or a member of the Board may do so in writing by sending a letter c/o Corporate Secretary, Unitil Corporation, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720 or via email to whitney@unitil.com.
 The Company will screen such mail for security purposes.
 The Corporate Secretary will determine whether the communication relates to business matters that are relevant to the Company and, if so, promptly forward the communication to the appropriate Director(s).